Restaurant Security Camera Captures Images Of Missing Daly City Woman

 SAN FRANCISCO (CBS SF) — Security camera video released Thursday showed a 38-year-old Daly City woman eating lunch at San Francisco’s famed John’s Grill moments before she vanished after she leaving the restaurant and walking down the street with her dog.

-She was last scene around 1 p.m.
+She was last seen around 1 p.m.
 Saturday at John’s Grill in downtown San Francisco.

 “She’s never gone missing and what’s especially concerning is she left her dog,” said Paula Lykins, friend of Mahoney.